glinvad/Node-Red-OPCuaServer-UR/README.md

 ` });`

-- add a reference to the view: line 252 - 255
+- add a reference to the view ("DigitalInput.nodeId": line 252 - 255

 `  viewDIO.addReference({`